-Evergy expects to contribute \$135.7 million to the pension and other post-retirement plans in 2021, of which the majority is expected to be paid by Evergy Kansas Central and Evergy Metro.
-Additional contributions to the plans are expected beyond 2025 in amounts at least sufficient to meet the greater of Employee Retirement Income Security Act of 1974, as amended (ERISA) or regulatory funding requirements; however, these amounts have not yet been determined.
-Amounts for years after 2021 are estimates based on information available in determining the amount for 2021.
-Actual amounts for years after 2021 could be significantly different than the estimated amounts in the table above.
+Evergy expects to contribute \$95.1 million to the pension and other post-retirement plans in 2022, of which the majority is expected to be paid by Evergy Kansas Central and Evergy Metro.
+Additional contributions to the plans are expected beyond 2026 in amounts at least sufficient to meet the greater of Employee Retirement Income Security Act of 1974, as amended (ERISA) or regulatory funding requirements; however, these amounts have not yet been determined.
+Amounts for years after 2022 are estimates based on information available in determining the amount for 2022.
+Actual amounts for years after 2022 could be significantly different than the estimated amounts in the table above.

 Fuel commitments consist of commitments for nuclear fuel, coal and coal transportation costs.
 Power commitments consist of certain commitments for renewable energy under power purchase agreements, capacity purchases and firm transmission service.
-Other represents individual commitments entered into in the ordinary course of business.

-Evergy has other insignificant long-term liabilities recorded on its consolidated balance sheet at December 31, 2020, which do not have a definitive cash payout date and are not included in the table above.
+At December 31, 2021, Evergy has other insignificant commitments as well as other insignificant long-term liabilities recorded on its consolidated balance sheet, which are not included in the table above.